|

 information which has been chatted on the mud-channel and is either bad or

-- Activist: People who do extra stuff and not just sit and wait.
+just plain stupid. - Activist: People who do extra stuff and not just sit and wait.
 A party

 leader should really love these guys.
 Their small actions might reduce the